 Combining Sources of Income to Meet the Partner & Family Visa Financial Requirement

-Under Appendix FM to the Immigration Rules, family members applying for entry clearance or leave to remain must provide evidence of an annual income of at least £18,600, which is known as the minimum income requirement, plus an additional £3,800 for the first child and £2,400 for each additional child.
+Under Appendix FM to the Immigration Rules, family members applying for entry clearance or leave to remain must provide evidence of an annual income of at least £29,000, which is known as the minimum income requirement.
+There is no longer a separate child element to the minimum income requirement.

 Ways of Meeting the Partner & Family Visa Financial Requirement